Jamie Cox (boxer): Return to the ring

 Cox returned to the ring after almost 15 months with the decision to step up from welterweight to light middleweight and also taking on a new trainer, John Costello.
 Speaking of the move up in weight Costello said "he’s better conditioned at this weight, he’ll be stronger and faster.
 He won’t struggle to make the weight anymore so those problems are behind us now and he can eat properly."
 Speaking of his time out of the ring Costello, who runs the Chelmsley Wood Boxing Club, said of Cox "I think over the last 12 months Jamie has grown a lot mentally.
 He has made mistakes, admitted that and he’ll never get sucked into that kind of temptation again.
 He’s now with us in Birmingham and he’s comfortable here...He’s away from Swindon and all the distractions so that can only be good for his boxing career."
 On 21 May 2011 Cox celebrated victory at The O2 Arena in London beating Marcus Portman with a third round stoppage and claiming that he was ready to fight for the British title.
-On 9 September 2011 Cox headlined the annual Debra charity boxing event and won a highly controversial decision to pick up the Commonwealth light middleweight title beating Ghanain Obodai Sai despite having two points deducted for low blows.
+On 9 September 2011 Cox headlined the annual Debra charity boxing event and won a highly controversial decision to pick up the Commonwealth light middleweight title beating Ghanaian Obodai Sai despite having two points deducted for low blows.